 Possible risk factors in your 20s - 30s

 In your 20s and 30s, you’re in an age group known to be suffering a lot of anxiety and early-career stress.
-It’s also a time notorious for partying and drug misuse, one of the consequences of which can be ED.
-People in this age group also smoke more than the rest of the population, much of it stress-driven.
-And there’s also a rising culture of excessive pornography use among young people, and this, experts say, is very likely to cause problems in young men’s intimate lives.
+It’s also a time notorious for partying and drug misuse (and drug abuse can cause ED).
+People in this age group also smoke more than the rest of the population - another potential cause of ED.
+And there’s also a rising culture of excessive pornography use among young people.
+This, experts say, is very likely to cause problems in young men’s intimate lives.

 Possible risk factors in your 30s - 40s